neachdainn/rubullet/README.md

 * Deformables and Cloth
 * Logging and saving states
 * Set physics engine parameters
-* Change other dynamics parameters apart from linear and angular damping

 The API is unstable and subject to change.